NASPA Short Courses

 Experience in peer education

-Dr. Jill Dunlap is the director for research and practice at NASPA, based in Washington, DC.
+Dr. Jill Dunlap serves as the assistant vice president for policy at NASPA- Student Affairs Administrators in Higher Education.
 Prior to joining NASPA, Jill worked closely with college student survivors of sexual violence for more than 14 years at three different campuses.
 In 2014, Jill served as a non-federal negotiator representing four years of public institutions on the VAWA negotiated rulemaking committee.
-Jill has her Ph.D. in political science and public administration from Northern Illinois University, where her dissertation work focused on the experiences of students impacted by sexual violence on campus.
+Jill received her Ph.D. in political science and public administration from Northern Illinois University, where her dissertation work focused on the experiences of students impacted by sexual violence on campus.

 Sarice Greenstein